LAKE WORTH LAGOON DRIFT CARD STUDY

 - Designed to float on the surface and be carried by currents, but small enough to avoid posing a threat to waterway navigation.

 - Intended to water-log, sink and begin to degrade after 2 weeks and should not have any ill effects on the marine environment.

 WANT TO GET INVOLVED?

 - Take to the water in the weeks that follow the Lagoon Drift card release.
-If you find a drift card, please keep it and follow the stamped instructions to report all requested info to us.
+If you find a drift card, please keep it and follow the stamped instructions to report all requested info.

 - Make a commitment to combat marine debris by picking up and properly disposing of any debris you see around town, at the shore or out on the water!
 For best practices, including tips for safely handling debris in light of COVID-19, please visit the Ocean Conservancy’s website.